 When it comes to cloud computing, there are two giant elephants in the room: Google Cloud and AWS.
 The explosion of cloud computing over the last few years speaks to its cost-efficiency, reliability, and, most importantly, security.

 Over the past decade, the shift in cloud computing has removed many of the struggles of on-premise server rooms and networking.
 Businesses are investing more into cloud computing than ever before.
-As business processes continue to move online, and with people and companies continuously expanding their digital imprints, there is little excuse to not focus your business strategies around digital growth and technology.
+As business processes continue to move online, and with people and companies continuously expanding their digital footprints, there is little excuse to not focus your business strategies around digital growth and technology.
 At SF AppWorks, we’re always working to help people better understand and utilize technology through the development of digital platforms and the integration of new technologies, both mobile and web.

 Let’s take a look at how each cloud platform addresses security.
-With Google Cloud, data is encrypted on persistent disks that are under 256-bit AES (which scrambles data to make it unreadable), and each encryption key is also encrypted and changed regularly with a set of master keys.
+With Google Cloud, data is encrypted on persistent disks that are under 256-bit AES (which scrambles data to make it unreadable) and each encryption key is also encrypted and changed regularly with a set of master keys.

 AWS has similar protocols, but you get to decide whether AWS looks after those keys, or you have complete control over them.
 Google Cloud leverages its relationships with some of the biggest internet service providers in the world to protect your data while in transit (moving between platforms).
 AWS, on the other hand, lets you create private networks to control access to your instances and applications.

-While both platforms do a lot to keep your platform secure, we found the customization and control that AWS offers gives it a slight edge in keeping your data secure, assuming you configure it correctly.
+While both platforms do a lot to keep your platform secure, we found that the customization and control that AWS offers gives it a slight edge in keeping your data secure, assuming you configure it correctly.
 Not sure if you did?
 Schedule a free configuration review with SF AppWorks today.

 Related: NoSQL vs SQL: Which is Better?